Imbalance-Aware Self-Supervised Learning for 3D Radiomic Representations

 \subsubsection{Datasets and preprocessing.}

 The evaluation of our approach is performed on two public datasets: 1) a multi-center MRI dataset (\emph{BraTS}) \cite{menze2014multimodal,bakas2018identifying} including 326 patients with brain tumor.
 The MRI modalities include FLAIR, T1, T2 and T1-c with a uniform voxel size 1$\times$1$\times$1 \emph{mm$^3$}.
+Only FLAIR is used in our experiment for simplicity of comparisons.
 2) a lung CT dataset with 420 non-small cell lung cancer patients (\emph{NSCLC-radiomics}) \cite{aerts2014decoding,clark2013cancer} \footnote{Two patients were excluded as the ground truth labels are not available.}.
 The effectiveness of the learnt representations is evaluated on two classification tasks (also called 'down-stream task'): a) discriminating high grade (H-grade) and low grade tumor (L-grade), and b) predicting lung cancer stages (i.e. I, II or III).
-As shown in Table \ref{tab:dataset}, the \emph{BraTS} dataset is imbalanced in two aspects: a) the distribution of ground truth labels (H-grade \emph{vs.} L-grade); b) the distribution of available scans among different medical centers.
+The \emph{BraTS} dataset is imbalanced in two aspects: a) the distribution of ground truth labels (H-grade \emph{vs.} L-grade); b) the distribution of available scans among different medical centers.
 For \emph{NSCLC-radiomics}, the distribution of ground truth labels are imbalanced as well, with ratio of 2:1:6 for stage I, II and III respectively.
 For \emph{BraTS}, we make use of the segmentation mask to get the centroid and generate a 3D bounding box of 96$\times$96$\times$96 to localize the tumour.
 If the bounding box exceeds the original volume, the out-of-box region was padded with background intensity.
 For \emph{NSCLC-radiomics}, we get the lung mask by a recent public lung segmentation tool \cite{hofmanninger2020automatic}, and then generate a 224$\times$224$\times$224 bounding box to localize the lung.
 The lung volume was then resized to 112$\times$112$\times$112 due to memory constraint.
 The intensity range of all image volumes was rescaled to [0, 255] to guarantee the success of intensity-based image transformations.